Entropy Conservation in the Transition of Schwarzschild-de Sitter space to de Sitter space through tunneling: Introduction

-In the calculation of tunneling, the choice of coordinates is very important and the general discussion about it had been made in Ref. \cite{ph04,chnvz09}.
-It is noted that a simple new coordinate system for de Sitter space was found in Ref. \cite{kh02} and the tunneling through de Sitter horizon is generalized to high-dimension \cite{ajmm02}\textbf{.} The new coordinates had several attractive properties: the time direction is a Killing vector, the metric is smooth at the horizon, and constant-time slice are just flat Euclidean space.
+In the calculation of tunneling, the choice of coordinates is very important and the general discussion about it had been made in Ref. \cite{chnvz09}.
+It is noted that a simple new coordinate system for de Sitter space was found in Ref. \cite{kh02} and the tunneling through de Sitter horizon is generalized to many other situations \cite{ajmm02,ss03}.
 It is demonstrated \cite{kh02,ajmm02} that the coordinates can be used to calculate the tunneling rate like that by Parikh and Wilczek, and the tunneling rate is non-thermal when self-gravitation is taken into account.
-But there were some flaws in the pretty jade.
-The explanation of the energy in Schwarzschild-de Sitter coordinates and the consideration of initial tunneling leads to the theoretic inconsistency in the Parikh-Wilczek tunneling frame.
-So we revisit the tunneling process in Schwarzschild-de Sitter space and obtain the self-consistent tunneling rate.
-The tunneling rate obtained in the present paper is also non-thermal and closely related to the change of the entropy of Schwarzschild-de Sitter space that is proportional to the horizon area.
-We also discuss the thermodynamics in Schwarzschild-de Sitter space and show that the connection of tunneling with thermodynamics.
-Finally, we prove the entropy conservation in the tunneling due to the correlation in the non-thermal spectrum of Schwarzschild-de Sitter radiation.

-The organization of the paper is as follows.
-We revisit the tunneling process in de Sitter space and hence obtain a new tunneling rate in the second section.
-The third section is devoted to investigation of Schwarzschild-de Sitter space thermodynamics and entropy conservation in sequential tunneling.
-Finally, we summarize our results in the fourth section.
+However, it is noted that the entropy of empty de Sitter space is larger than that of Schwarzschild-de Sitter space generally \cite{ss03,rb02}, which seems to show the tunneling of de Sitter space was impossible since such tunneling leads to the transition of empty de Sitter space to Schwarzschild-de Sitter space which challenges the second law of thermodynamics.
+In order to clarify the problem, we reinvestigate the tunneling radiation of Schwarzschild-de Sitter space and discuss the entropy change in the process in the paper.
+We show the existence of the correlation in the non-thermal spectrum of Schwarzschild-de Sitter radiation, which explains the increase of entropy in the transition process of Schwarzschild-de Sitter space to de Sitter space.
+Thus the total entropy, contained the information about the matter in the space, the space itself and their correlations, is conserved, which shows the tunneling radiation of de Sitter space is possible and does not conflicted with the second law of thermodynamics.